joryleech/joryleech.github.io/projects/spiritbridge.md

 I also create the 3d Mesh for the town using blender, and it was textured by the art students.

 ## Dialog System.

+  The dialog system was designed to be modular, and can be seperated into three seperate segments.

+  1. The UI.
+  2. The Sentance Structure
+  3. The Background and Bridge Code

+  ### The UI
   **Entity Based**.
 All images, rectangles, text, or other things that might need to be rendered are considered Entities.
 This entity class gives each object a position, scale, and several other functions that can be used across any of the subclasses.

   <img class="" style="float:right;max-width:75px;" src="../images/jengine2/rectprim.png">